in-toto/witness/README.md

 ## Key Features
  - Implementation of the in-toto specification including ITE-5, ITE-6, and ITE-7, and an embedded rego policy engine for build policy enforcement.
- - Support for keyless signing with Sigstore and SPIFFE/SPIRE, and uploading attestation evidence to the Archivist server.
+ - Support for keyless signing with Sigstore and SPIFFE/SPIRE, and uploading attestation evidence to the Archivista server.
  - Support for RFC3161 compatible timestamp authorities
  - Experimental support for process tracing and process tampering prevention.
  - Verifies file integrity between CI steps and across air gap.
  - Support for Darwin, Windows, and ARM architectures.
- - Can use Archivist as an attestation store.
+ - Can use Archivista as an attestation store.
  - Integrations with GitLab, GitHub, AWS, and GCP.

 ## How it works